-A Philadelphia, PA car accident lawyer from the law firm of McEldrew Young may inform you that there are a few important things to remember or to avoid after being involved in a car accident.
+A PA car accident lawyer from the law firm of McEldrew Young Purtell Merritt may inform you that there are a few important things to remember or to avoid after being involved in a car accident.
 These may include:

 - You should avoid recorded statements.
 Insurance companies may try to reach out to you soon after the accident and ask for a recorded statement.
-You may want to avoid doing that before seeking proper legal representation from a Philadelphia, PA car accident lawyer.
+You may want to avoid doing that before seeking proper legal representation.
 An insurance company’s primary objective is to only pay as little as possible on your claim.
 They may try to offer a settlement or compensation that is much lower than what your case is worth.
 As the victim, you deserve compensation that will cover your medical bills, lost wages, out-of-pocket expenses, pain and suffering, and property damage.
-Having a skilled car accident lawyer in Philadelphia, PA on your side can help negotiate the compensation that you deserve and provide legal advice before giving any official statements to the insurance companies.
+We can help negotiate the compensation that you deserve and provide legal advice before giving any official statements to the insurance companies.